 Predators are never far behind.
 Lion, hyena and wild dog pick off the stragglers and the weak - and when the migration is forced to cross the Grumeti River, many more will fall prey to crocodiles.
 Yet despite all the hardships the wildebeest and zebra must face, there is nothing more reliable - or reassuring - than the Serengeti migration.
 It is the living, breathing, pulsing icon of Africa. - William Gray & David Rogers.

-And, finally...if you can't wait a lifetime to do all 50, take at least two years out and drive from Cape to Cairo the long way round!
+And, finally...if you can't wait a lifetime to do all of them, take at least two years out and drive from Cape to Cairo the long way round!

 Copyright © 2004 Travel Africa Magazine.
 All rights reserved.
 Reproduction in whole or in part without the permission of the author is prohibited.